Jugendhackt/tokyo-metro-data/README.md

 Data detailing Tokyo's Metro network, derived from the line plan and signs.

+You can help by improving it!
+For example, transfer times for example are only placeholders for now.

 ## change-options.csv

 Details which different identifiers one station has